Welcome to the Federalist Society at Harvard Law School

 • It is the province and duty of the judiciary to say what the law is, not what it should be.

-We seek to promote awareness of these principles in the Harvard Law School community and beyond, while creating a learning atmosphere that is open to alternative viewpoints.
+We seek to promote awareness of these principles at Harvard Law School and beyond.
 Each term, we organize a wide range of activities—from speeches and debates by noted legal scholars and political figures to informal social events.
+We’ve got a lot going on—keep up by following us on Instagram, and following us on Twitter.